General Loan Information

 - Complete Entrance Counseling- Federal Direct Loan student borrowers are required to complete mandatory entrance counseling.
 The purpose of the counseling is to provide the student with information regarding their rights and responsibilities; the commitment that comes with the acceptance of a student loan; and to help the student understand how to manage their student loans.
 You will also need your FSA ID User Name and Password to complete Entrance Counseling.

 - Request a Direct Student Loan through your KCTCS Student Self-Service- Gateway only processes loans for students who request them.
-If you wish to borrow a student loan, you must make a request through the “Loan Request Link” under the Financial Aid tile in your Student Self-Service.
+If you wish to borrow a student loan, you must make a request through the “Loan Request Link” under the Fin.
+Aid & Account Balance tile in your Student Self-Service.
 You will indicate an amount that you wish to borrow.
 Unless you indicate that you will be graduating in the Fall semester, the amount you request will be split evenly between Fall and Spring.

 Returning Student Borrowers